 The classic stove-top method works just fine, of course, but I couldn’t wait to convert this classic recipe to be made in the pressure cooker!

-Using an electric pressure cooker to steam the potatoes and eggs all at once streamlines this recipe, conserves water, and speeds things up a little bit.
+Using an electric pressure cooker or Instant Pot to steam the potatoes and eggs all at once streamlines this recipe, conserves water, and speeds things up a little bit.

 You don’t have to wait for a big pot of water to boil, and you can prep the rest of the ingredients while the potatoes and eggs cook.